Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 ### Orders Service Bus Connection String

-Because orders are only submitted on a service bus that lives within the Iris Azure subscription, you must obtain the connection string from Iris.
+Because orders are only submitted on a service bus that lives within the IRIS Azure subscription, you must obtain the connection string from IRIS.
 This connection string has write-only privileges.
 To obtain the connection string contact Contact <a href="mailto:support@irishelp.zendesk.com">IRIS Support</a>.

 ### Organization Identifier
 Created by IRIS during provisioning, this is a GUID value passed into all order submissions, uniquely identifying your organization.